I adore repurposing blog posts! It’s quick. It’s easy. It’s profitable.

 I inserted this into the middle of affiliate-related posts on my blog using a free tool called Ad Inserter.

-You can pick up a copy of this freebie here if you want to check out the final version.
+You can pick up a copy of the freebie above here if you want to check out the final version.